stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-document.md

 ### U2 - Administer Account

 System allows for system administrators to create new user accounts and can link these accounts to an email, legal name, and optionally a postal code.
 Administrative users can also assign roles such as "citizen" or "smart city manager."
-Once an account has been administered, a one-time password reset link is send for users to change their password.
+Once an account has been created in this way, a one-time password reset link is send for users to change their password.

 ![use case diagram](/diagrams/usecaseDiagrams/U2%20-%20Administer%20Account.svg)